timmons1234/project_template/README.md

 * Examines the current state of these two fields
 * Examines methods for using off the shelf simulators to enhance curriculum

+## The focus article:
+Training network Administrators in a game like environment	https://www.ece.ucf.edu/~yuksem/my-papers/2015-jcna.pdf

+The goal of this paper was to propose a new way to train network administrators, which is in a game like environment called the “Network Management Game (NMG)”.
+The basis for this was game like environments used in other areas such as flight simulators for pilots.
+Another benefit of this type of training is that “simulations serve to compress and speed up the learning experience at a fraction of cost and risk”.
+According to the authors' traditional training methods of taking months to get certifications such as Cisco Certifications do not allow for training of custom skills related to a particular network or configuration.
+The paper then goes on to describe how the NMG was implemented for the experiments.
+For the experiments the goal while playing the NMG was to “maximize the network's throughput by manipulation link weights”.
+Two different testings scenarios were tried:  Training without Mastery (players had a certain amount of time to complete level and once time ran out they were moved to the next) and Training with Mastery (players had to reach a certain marker before they could move on).
+Results showed that training on the system helped to improve a players ability to optimize a network through the manipulation of link weights.
+The authors' state that future is needed to test on different scenarios to see if they would also benefit from this kind of gamification."

 ## Related Work